grafana/metrictank/docs/metrics.md

 * `memory.gc.last_duration`:
 the duration of the last GC STW pause in nanoseconds
 * `memory.total_bytes_allocated`:
-a counter of total amount of bytes allocated during process lifetime
+a counter of total number of bytes allocated during process lifetime
 * `memory.total_gc_cycles`:
 a counter of the number of GC cycles since process start
 * `metric_invalid`: